 Localities positioned within national parks and the GBMWHA were also initially considered technically feasible during the Phase 1 investigations.
 However, these localities were not considered to provide any additional benefits in comparison to other localities and would result in considerably greater environmental impacts.
-Localities including Yengo National Park, Newnes Plateau, Great Western Highway and Bells Line of Road were all located partially within the GBMWHA and provide habitat for a range of species of flora and fauna protected under the EPBC Act.
+Localities including Yengo National Park, Newnes Plateau, Great Western Highway and Bells Line of Road are all located partially within the GBMWHA and provide habitat for a range of species of flora and fauna protected under the EPBC Act.

-The removal of the more distant localities and those located within protected areas resulted in 11 of the 18 localities being removed from subsequent consideration.
+The removal of the more distant localities and those located within protected areas resulted in 11 of the 18 localities were excluded from subsequent consideration.
 The remaining seven localities underwent a preliminary economic appraisal and a qualitative analysis of cultural heritage items, flora and fauna impacts and noise impacts upon residents and other sensitive receivers.
 A rapid benefit cost analysis was undertaken by Ernst and Young incorporating key monetised as well as non-monetised impacts as shown in Table 2-3.

-Region Locality Number Locality Type 1 airport Type 2 airport Type 3 airport Type 4 airport Northern localities 4 Central Mangrove- Kulnura 1.37 1.23 0.68 -0.09 5 Central Coast 2.25 1.64 0.95 0.05 Sydney basin localities 10 Hawkesbury 1.67 1.30 0.74 0.23 12 Nepean 2.82 1.92 1.22 0.38 South-west localities 13 Burragorang 1.80 1.28 0.72 0.00
+Region Locality Number Locality Type 1 airport Type 2 airport Type 3 airport Type 4 airport Northern localities 4 Central Mangrove- Kulnura 1.37 1.23 0.68 -0.09 5 Central Coast 2.25 1.64 0.95 0.05 Sydney basin localities 10 Hawkesbury 1.67 1.30 0.74 0.23 12 Nepean 2.82 1.92 1.22 0.38 South-west localities 13 Burragorang 1.80 1.28 0.72 0.00 14 Cordeaux-Cataract 2 1.33 0.76 0.18 15 Southern Highlands 0.81 0.35 0.02 -0.50

-Table 2-3 - Rapid benefit cost analysis results
+Table 2-3 Rapid benefit cost analysis results